syncfusion-content/php-docs/PHP/DataManager/KO-ResultSet.md

 The result of the above code example is illustrated as follows.

-Before changing the model, EmployeeID 1 has FullName value as `Nancy Davolio`.
+Before changing the model, EmployeeID 1 has FullName value as Nancy Peacock.
 After changing, the result is as follows.

 ![result](KO-ResultSet_images/KO-ResultSet_img1.png)